threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 ![farming_tf_wallet_27](./img/farming_tf_wallet_27.png)

 You can see on this screen the address were your farming rewards will be sent to.
-It is the Stellar address associated with the Threefold Wallet used to create the farm.
+It is the Stellar address associated with the ThreeFold Wallet used to create the farm.

 ![farming_tf_wallet_28](./img/farming_tf_wallet_28.png)